Lowell2023-02-27T15:24:50-05:00

 Lowell, MA

-IINE: Lowell site has welcomed refugees to the city since 1919.
-Today, the site serves refugee families and individuals from Afghanistan, Bhutan, Myanmar/Burma, China, Cuba, the Democratic Republic of Congo (DRC), Eritrea, Honduras, Iraq, Somalia, Sudan, Syria, and Uganda.
-We also serve Special Immigrant Visa holders from Afghanistan and Iraq, and Cubans and Haitians who are beneficiaries of the Cuban/Haitian entrant program.
+The Lowell site serves refugee families and individuals from around the world.
 The International Institute provides an array of support services starting with the initial resettlement program that lasts for a short 90 days.
 Support services are focused on helping refugees and immigrants successfully transition into their new lives in the United States and include job placements services; cultural adjustment programming; English language instruction; extended case management support; an asset development program for families ready to take steps towards purchasing a vehicle or home; and citizenship application services.

-Reception and welcoming of new Americans in our communities.
-Resettlement includes an intensive 90 day support period to help connect families with housing, food, financial assistance, and cultural supports.
+Reception and welcoming of refugees in the Greater Lowell communities.
+Resettlement includes an intensive 90 day support period to help connect families with housing, food, financial assistance, and cultural support.

 Trained program staff provide legal assistance to eligible legal permanent residents with the naturalization process.